 If you carry comprehensive coverage, then the answer is most likely “yes.”
 Collision insurance by itself is intended for vehicle-on-vehicle wrecks, not for accidents involving animals.
 Your insurance agent can give you the details.

 It’s, of course, impossible to hold an animal liable for any harm done to property or people.
 However, you may have a case if the animal you struck was considered agricultural livestock.

 Farmers or breeders are responsible for the upkeep of their animals.
 This includes keeping them fenced in or penned up.

 This touches on complex legal matters such as liability and damages.
 That’s why we recommend getting in touch with our New York City car accident lawyers.
 Here’s how an attorney can help:

 - By advising you of your legal options: Knowing where you stand legally can help you to figure out your next move.

 - By helping you to get the compensation you deserve: Insurance companies are more likely to offer you a fair settlement if you have a law firm protecting your interests.

 - By giving you a much-needed sense of empowerment: An accident involving an animal is traumatic on multiple levels.
-Talking to an attorney can be the first step to putting the incident behind you and moving on with your life.
+Talking to a personal injury attorney can be the first step to putting the incident behind you and moving on with your life.

-The attorneys here at Douglas and London have recovered more than $4 billion for their clients over the years, a figure which speaks for itself.
+The New York City personal injury lawyers here at Douglas and London have recovered more than $4 billion for their clients over the years, a figure which speaks for itself.
 Learn more about how we can help by getting in touch with us today.
 We’re available 24/7, and we offer free consultations.